 Dermatologists can use laser and light (IPL) to treat the sun spots, but nothing will restore the skin thickness once the damage has occurred.
 Remember, prevention is still the best, even with cosmetic procedures.
 Know that it’s never too late because sun damage is cumulative and will get worse if you don’t intervene.

-If you have found these treating sun damage on the back of the hands tips helpful, please show your thanks by commenting on, sharing, “liking,” Google+, tweeting, and “pinning,” using the social sharing buttons above and below this blog post with friends and family.
+If you have found these sun damage hand treatments tips helpful, please show your thanks by commenting on, sharing, “liking,” Google+, tweeting, and “pinning,” using the social sharing buttons above and below this blog post with friends and family.